TL;DR

 Blog and Press Coverage Strategy

-Music blogs and online publications still carry weight — not for direct streams, but for credibility, SEO, and social proof.
-A feature on a respected blog gives you something to share, link to, and reference in future pitches.
+Music blogs and online publications still carry weight in 2026 — not for direct streams, but for credibility, SEO backlinks, and social proof.
+A feature on a respected blog gives you something to share, link to and reference in future pitches.

 How to Pitch Music Blogs